The

 read

-the letter from Pierce Downer's
+the letter from Pierce

-Heritage Alliance in full please click
+Downer's Heritage Alliance in

 * * * *